 Wedding Flower Sharing

 In Ireland, the average spend for wedding flowers is around €1500.
 While these flowers will be entirely gorgeous and make the wedding event exquisite, the sad reality is that these beautiful blooms will be thrown in the bin just a few hours after they are put on display.
-And yet, flowers have a shelf life of anywhere between 3 days and two weeks, depending on the flower.
+Yet, flowers have a shelf life of anywhere between 3 days and two weeks, depending on the flower.
 It seems like a terrible shame that these beautifully presented bouquets end up in a bin bag after a 5-hour event.

 Then it dawned on her: she could make this negative into a positive, and also make some money.
 So she hatched the concept of flower-sharing for events that are held in close proximity to each other.
 She realized the market was in fact huge, and she launched her business, called Bloomerent.
 It is an online platform for brides and event hosts to share flowers.
 By going to the website, anyone holding an event can see if another event is being held nearby and could use the flowers afterwards.